Phillrb/Playchoice10/README.md

   * Pass "" as the '-c' param if using the security IC replacement PCB

 e.g. Making a 'Balloon Fight' conversion for a hosting 'Golf' cartridge:
-./PC10.out -b BALLOON_FIGHT.BIN -c pc_golf.zip
+./PC10.out -b files/BALLOON_FIGHT.BIN -c files/pc_golf.zip

-A new .BIN file will be created called 'files/converted/BALLOON_FIGHT.BIN'
+A new .BIN file will be created at 'files/converted/BALLOON_FIGHT.BIN'
 ```
-## Steps taken
+## Steps taken by PC10
-PC10 will
+PC10 will:
 * Copy '.BIN' file to memory
 * Extract 'security.prom' from zipped host ROM
-* Trim '.BIN' data to fit an eprom
+* Trim '.BIN' data to fit a 27c64 eprom
+* Inject a '@NES4LIFE' signature for vanity
 * Calculate the checksum for the eprom & host prom combination
 * Alter the last byte in the '.BIN' data to make the checksum balance
 * Write the '.BIN' data to a new 'converted' file